Phil Lynott: Early life

-Phil Lynott was born in Hallam Hospital in West Bromwich, England, and christened at St Edward's Church, Selly Park, Birmingham.
+Phil Lynott was born in Hallam Hospital in West Bromwich.
 His mother, Philomena Lynott, was born in Dublin and his father, Cecil Parris, was from Georgetown, British Guiana.
-Philomena met Parris, who had moved to England to seek work, in Birmingham in 1948 and they were in a relationship for a few months, until Parris was transferred to London.
+Philomena met Parris, who had moved to the United Kingdom to seek work, in Birmingham in 1948 and they were in a relationship for a few months, until Parris was transferred to London.
 Shortly afterwards, Philomena found she was pregnant and, after Lynott was born, she moved with her baby to a home for unmarried mothers in Selly Park, where he was baptised on 4 September.
 Philomena subsequently moved to Manchester but stayed in touch with Parris who helped pay towards his son's support.
-She subsequently had two other children who were given up for adoption.
-Though he suffered no serious racism, Lynott felt different from his school-mates and was more self-conscious.
+She subsequently had two more children who were placed for adoption.
+Lynott believed he was different from his peers at school, but did not suffer any major racist attacks.

 Lynott first attended school in Moss Side, Manchester.
-In 1957, due to accounts of racism and Lynott being mixed race, his mother sent him to live with his grandparents, Frank and Sarah Lynott, in Crumlin, Dublin.
-The move was important as the presence of Frank gave him a father figure for the first time in his life.
+In 1957, his mother sent him to live with his grandparents, Frank and Sarah Lynott, in Crumlin, Dublin.
+The presence of Frank gave him a father figure for the first time in his life.
 His mother stayed in Manchester and remained close to her son.
 She later took over the management of the Clifton Grange Hotel in Whalley Range with her partner, Dennis Keeley.
 The hotel, nicknamed "The Biz", became popular with showbusiness entertainers, and was later referred to in a song on Thin Lizzy's debut album.
 Lynott had a happy childhood growing up in Dublin and was a popular character at school.